Frequently Asked Questions

 Q: What do you cover during the in-class session?

 We cover 19 chapters of AAA’s How to Drive curriculum, including TN laws, traffic rules, vehicle handling, impaired driving, safety tech, and much more.
 Classes include discussion, review, and daily homework.
-(See the course syllabus below)

 Q: How does the driving portion work?